Jason Myers (racing driver)

-Jason Myers (born November 17, 1978) is an American professional stock car racing driver who last competed full-time in the SMART Modified Tour, driving the No. 4 for Gary Myers.
+Jason Myers (born November 17, 1978) is an American professional stock car racing driver who competes part-time in the SMART Modified Tour, driving the No. 4 for Gary Myers.
 He is the younger brother of multi-time Bowman Gray Stadium track champion Burt Myers.

 Myers has also competed in the NASCAR Whelen Modified Tour, and now defunct NASCAR Whelen Southern Modified Tour, as well as the Southern Modified Racing Series, the ASA Southern Modified Race Tour, and the World Series of Asphalt Stock Car Racing.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)